RichardFreedman/mei_tools/MuseScore_to_MEI_Guide.md

 ## Review Accidentals; Encode Musica ficta and Color Ficta Notes

 Accidentals that appear in the original sources are recorded without special editorial commentary in our transcriptions.
-Simply click the notehead in question and use the MuseScore `Palettes > Accidentals` menu to add the appropriate accidental, or simply use the main toolbar, as shown here:
+Simply **select the notehead in question** and use the MuseScore `Palettes > Accidentals` menu to add the appropriate accidental, or simply use the main toolbar, as shown here:

 <br>